Member

 Mediation Profile

 Arbitrator and mediator of international and US commercial disputes.
 One of fewer than a dozen US specialists of international arbitration among IMI-certified mediators.
-Founded MJG Arbitration & Mediation (f/k/a Marc J. Goldstein Litigation & Arbitration Chambers) in 2007.
+Founded MJG Arbitration | MJG Mediation (f/k/a Marc J. Goldstein Litigation & Arbitration Chambers) in 2007.
 Founded Arbitration Commentaries (http://arbblog.lexmarc.us) in 2009.
 1980-2003: Proskauer Rose LLP .
 2004-2007: Hodgson Russ LLP.
 J.D.
 University of Virginia School of Law (Board of Editors, Virginia Law Review).
 B.A. magna cum laude, University of Pennsylvania.
-Having sat in well over 100 arbitrations (and served as counsel in a similar number) -- and completed a comparable number of mediations as a mediator certified by the International Mediation Institute -- Mr. Goldstein is often appointed by large multinationals, investors, and State entities, to sit in disputes in the construction, project finance, financial products, financial services, life sciences, insurance and M&A sectors.
+Having sat in over 120 arbitrations (and served as counsel in a similar number) -- and completed a comparable number of mediations as a mediator certified by the International Mediation Institute -- Mr. Goldstein is often appointed by large multinationals, investors, and State entities, to sit in disputes in the international commercial, construction, project finance, financial products, financial services, corporate governance, life sciences, insurance and M&A sectors.

-Appointed privately and through ICC Court of International Arbitration, American Arbitration Association, and Commercial Division, New York Supreme Court.
+>100 cases as mediator.
+Has been appointed privately and through ICC Court of International Arbitration, American Arbitration Association, and Commercial Division, New York Supreme Court.

 Adaptable to needs of the parties.
 Prepared to be highly evaluative where such a role is desired.
 Focused on relationship building separately with each party in advance of sessions, to build trust and confidence and understanding.